Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Results

 The models in Figure~\ref{fig:spec_force_fesc} include both a ``best-fit'' model (a model selected to have near-maximum likelihood, blue, solid lines) and a model where we forced a higher \fesc\ = 30\% (red dashed lines).
 In the latter case, it is evident that the model underpredicts the strength of the emission lines, particularly at \hb+\oiii\ (and \ha\ in the case of CEERS 1518).
 This model also underpredicts the rest-UV ($\sim 1500-3000$~\AA) continuum, because it has a lower contribution from the nebular continuum \citep{Katz_2024}.
 These factors lead the SED fitting to disfavor models with higher \fesc\ values.

 Motivated by these examples, in Appendix~\ref{appendix:fesc_sed}, we consider how well the SED modeling can recover \fesc\ for simulated galaxies.
 As expected, as \fesc\ increases, the strength of the emission lines decreases, compared to the continuum.
 As the continuum drives the number of produced ionizing photons, in order to fit the weaker emission lines requires higher \fesc.
-We show that for the two galaxies considered in Figure~\ref{fig:spec_force_fesc}, if we simulate an increase \fesc, the SED fitting is able to recover these values (see Appendix~\ref{appendix:fesc_sed}).
+We show that for \editone{model galaxies with properties like those in our sample, if we simulate an increase in \fesc}, the SED fitting is able to recover these values (see Appendix~\ref{appendix:fesc_sed}).